Education Hub

 10. Clean dryer vents

-You can add on a dryer vent cleaning to your A1 duct cleaning appointment.
 A clean dryer vent can help your dryer run more efficiently, saving you money and drying time.
-Additionally, it can prevent expected breakdowns and safety issues like fires.

 11. Open the humidifier damper (bypass humidifiers only)

-During the summer, we don’t need the added humidity in our homes, so the damper is closed to keep any additional moisture out.
-Because we’re entering the heating season, it’s extremely important to remember to open humidifier dampers for the upcoming winter.
 We also recommend setting the humidity level on your humidistat or thermostat and allow 24-48 hours for the humidity level to change inside your home.

-12. Replace humidifier panel
+12. Replace your humidifier panel

 Did you know that calcium buildup and mould can form on the water panel of your humidifier?
-The panel should be replaced once a year (can be done during A1 furnace inspection).

 We hope our 12-point “cold weather” checklist can help you be ready for the heating season.